 The Wisconsin Corn Growers Association (WCGA) Corn Yield Contest is organized to encourage the development of new and innovative management practices that highlight the importance of using sound cultural practices in Wisconsin corn production systems.

 Any corn production system can be entered in the contest.
 WCGA is not responsible for incorrect or missing entries.
 All rules set forth herein apply to all entries.
-Three winners will be selected from each of five geographical divisions in the state.
+Three winners will be selected from each of four geographical divisions in the state.
 Divisions are based on active county corn grower organizations.
 Active county organizations include those that have met at least twice during the calendar year.

 There is no cost to enter, but the entrant must be a Wisconsin Corn Grower Association member in good standing.
 Only one entry per membership, but there could be more than one entry per farm if additional memberships are purchased.